Silverline project: Kerala govt decides to use GPS, not boundary stones for SIA study | Politics

 The decision which comes amidst the Thrikkakara by-election could serve to boost the UDF campaign.

-The Pinarayi Vijayan administration had stuck to its guns in support of laying of the concrete stones all the way to the Supreme Court which had ruled in favour of the LDF government by saying it had a right to go ahead with the survey process.
+The Pinarayi Vijayan administration had backed the laying of concrete stones in the Supreme Court, which had ruled in favour of the LDF government by saying it had a right to go ahead with the survey process.

 Even a division bench of the Kerala High Court had given the state government the green light to go ahead with the survey process against which several pleas were moved in the high court by persons whose lands were expected to be affected.
 Subsequently, as the state government tried to lay the survey stones, it received stiff opposition from the locals wherever it tried to install the concrete marks.